ArthurFeu/ArthurFeu/README.md

-# 👋 Olá, sou Arthur Feu!
+# 👋 Hi, I'm Arthur Feu!

-👨‍💻 (He/Him)\
-🏫 Estudante no ICEA UFOP, exchange student at VCU

 🔗 [LinkedIn](https://www.linkedin.com/in/arthur-feu-89464a1b7/)

-## 🌟 Sobre mim
-Formado em Desenvolvimento de Sistemas pelo Coltec UFMG e cursando Sistemas de Informação na UFOP, busco por oportunidades no universo da tecnologia e da programação.
+## About Me
+Software Engineer, graduated in Software Development at Coltec UFMG and in Information Systems at UFOP.
+I am passionate about technology and programming, always looking for opportunities to grow in the field.

-## 📜 Certificados
+## 📜 Certificates
 - 🌐 Duolingo English Test\
   📄 English Proficiency Certificate C1\
   📅 Issued Aug 2023